By Lucy Yanckello, Ph.D.

 Where can I buy the best gluten-free bread online?

 At Wildgrain, we specialize in making high-quality, fresh baked goods that are delivered directly to your door.
 Wildgrain is the first bake-from-frozen delivery subscription service for fresh pasta, breads, and pastries.
-Currently we do not carry gluten-free bread, but we are developing our first gluten-free breads.
+Our gluten-free breads include Gluten-Free Country Loaf, Gluten-Free Slow-Fermented Seeded Loaf, and Gluten-Free Sourdough Loaf.
 Learn more about Wildgrain and our artisanal baking and cooking methods.

 About the Author